Biosolverr/Pre-Audit_Contract/README.md

 ## How it works

-1. User submits a GitHub repo / raw file URL via the frontend
+1. User submits a GitHub repo / blob / raw file URL via the frontend
 2. The frontend calls `audit_contract(repo_url)` on the deployed intelligent contract
 3. Every GenLayer validator node independently:
+   - Resolves the reference to a **pinned commit SHA** via the GitHub API (`/commits/{ref}`), and — for a bare repo URL — walks the actual repository tree (`/git/trees/{sha}?recursive=1`) to pick a **verified** `.sol`/`.py` file instead of guessing a path
-   - Fetches the contract source from `raw.githubusercontent.com`
+   - Fetches that exact file at that exact commit from `raw.githubusercontent.com`
    - Sends it to an LLM with a structured security audit prompt
    - Returns a JSON report: vulnerabilities, severity scores, test coverage, documentation rating
-4. Validators reach consensus (non-comparative equivalence: same `overall_risk`, score within ±10 points)
+4. Validators reach consensus — they must agree on the resolved `commit_sha` and `file_path` (the pinned revision), plus `overall_risk` and score bucket
-5. The finalized report is stored on-chain and rendered in the frontend
+5. The finalized report — including the pinned commit + file — is stored on-chain and rendered in the frontend

 ---